 What is TDD?

 The fundamental concept of the TDD life cycle is to turn requirements into particular test cases, then improve the software until the tests pass.
+Requirements are created as developer unit tests in this method.
+However, testers usually work with their developers to create thorough tests.
+Some techniques teams have great success with are equivalence partitioning and boundary value analysis.
 Since this life cycle has three steps called “red,” “green,” and “refactor,” it is also known as the “red-green-refactor” life cycle.

 What is the Red-Green-Refactor Life Cycle?